ZekeH43/Project-2/README.md

 ### Purpose of the Analysis

 The primary objective of this analysis is to read in credit card transactions and train our machine learning model to more accuratly predict credit card fraud.
-We aim to leverage machine learning models to predict [specify what you aimed to predict] based on financial information in the provided dataset.
+We aim to leverage machine learning models to predict when a charge is fraud based on financial information in the provided dataset.

 ### Financial Information and Prediction Target